-Physical activity can help to lose or maintain a healthy weight, boost mood and assist in leading a healthy lifestyle.
+Physical activity can help to lose or maintain a healthy weight, boost mood, and assist in leading a healthy lifestyle.
 Find an activity that you enjoy as this will help you to stick to it and increase the amount of activity that you do.
 Taking regular breaks from sitting activities and reducing time spent watching TV or being sedentary will help in being more active.
+Pacing is critical as too much or too little movement can worsen your symptoms.